e-zsche/jomox_resonator_fx_mod/README.md

 to use a microcontroller and program it to get the bytes from your PC and put write them to the EEPROM.

-While doing this I realized that it's a hassle (for me at least) to write the programs this way.
+While doing this I realized that it's a hassle (for me at least) to program the EEPROM this way.
 This got me thinking if the Python assembler program would run on microcontroller using Micropython.
 Long story short: it does!!
 Using a raspberry pi pico microcontroller running Micropython you can build yourself a standalone EEPROM programmer specifically for FV-1